 In South America, you are allowed to stay for only 3 months but you can extend this period of time by going out and then going into the country again.
 My plan is to settle in Portugal.
 We’ll see how it is going to happen…

 How did you go transfer from one country to the other?
-Did you have any problem with bureaucracy?
+Did you have any problems with bureaucracy?

 I should also say that I went into Panama a couple of times without my passport.